Sage-Da-Mage/TicTacToeProject/README.md

 You can make use of this project by cloning it from this GitHub page onto your computer and run it through your IDE of choice (though I used Visual Studio 2019 and would recommend you do it for the most consistency with my experience).

-This project supports the use of swagger, use the link: http://localhost:6902/swagger/index.html in your web browser while the program is running and you can access Swagge.
+This project supports the use of swagger, use the link: http://localhost:6902/swagger/index.html in your web browser while the program is running and you can access Swagger.

 ## **Endpoint 1: Starting A Game**